richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

 Blog
-23/02/24
+25/02/24
     Achievements:
+        - I finally crushed the bug in delete certificates!
+Basically, I wanted to query a data that I deleted already.
+So if I queried the data first than delete it, it would work.
+Thank god.
+I was stuck here for 2 days

+    To do:
+        -

+    Thoughts:
+        - I am starting the unit testing but the way I wrote my functions doesn't allow me to implement the test.
+I need to refactor my code to allow me to implement my functions at least for the certficate file

+24/02/24
+    Achievements:
         - Moved over to maven, in maven u need to add the jdbc driver by dependency.
-Follow this link (https://www.ibm.com/docs/en/radfws/9.7?topic=dependencies-adding-other-modules)
+            - Use this link to add driver (https://www.enterprisedb.com/postgres-tutorials/how-add-postgresql-driver-dependency-maven)

     To do:
-        -

     Thoughts:
         - Since I couldn't fix the bug I will use a junit testing to help me.
 But it comes with gradle or maven.
 Im not sure what it is but I will watch tutorials and see how it works.
 It helps with orgranizing my project and I will use gradle.